user1057/booklib/README.md

 ## PDF conversion

-[Free Spire.PDF for Java] has limitation to 10 pages:
+[Free Spire.PDF for Java] is used for conversion of pages to images and has a limitation of 10 pages.

 ## Open Api design